Code-Institute-Submissions/weightbearer/README.md

 - mention big comment that helped solve navbar font colouring issue
 - test whole site (wider screen, use work monitors as well) without developer tools and on different browsers
 - To do:
---- about: header alignment
+--- about:
 --- contact:
---- index: press room border match issues, needs more uniform picture styling?
+--- index: press room border match issues, press room header not displaying properly with web dev tools on, needs more uniform picture styling?
---- music: header alignment, album art sizing on mobile could be bigger;
+--- music: album art sizing on mobile could be bigger;
 --- shop: img stretch on desktop and mobile;
 --- shows: text overflow on tablet text;
---- site: footers could be aligned vertically (justify-content-around?), navbar on mobiles.
+--- site: footers could be aligned vertically (justify-content-around?), navbar-dropdown.

 ## Deployment